leex3683/Regex-Article/README.md

 ### Greedy and Lazy Match

-<ins><span style="color:yellow">"Greedy"</span> will match the longest instance of the searched string, and <span style="color:yellow">"lazy"</span></ins> will match the shortest.
+<ins>`"Greedy"`</span> will match the longest instance of the searched string, and `"lazy"`</span></ins> will match the shortest.

 Example:

 /".+"/g will match with the underlined text above.
 This will look for a quote, then look for .+ (which is the rest of the paragraph).
 Then, it will look backward from the last character in the paragraph to find another quote.

-/".+?"/g will match with the yellow text above.
+/".+?"/g will match with the highlighted text above.
 This will look for a quote, then look forward from the quote to find another character followed by a quote.

 ### Boundaries